-For many women, myself once included, makeup is an everyday essential that we apply before even leaving the house every morning.
+For many women, makeup is an everyday essential that we apply before even leaving the house every morning.

 It’s been so ingrained in us by society that we must wear cosmetics that we rarely stop and wonder whether this morning ritual is truly necessary – or ponder its effects on our self-image and the health of our skin.

 I’ll never forget the days not so long ago when I looked in the mirror only to be frustrated by the seemingly unending “imperfections” on my skin.

 In an attempt to cover them, I would apply way too much concealer and end up irritating my sensitive skin even more.

 And so began an endless cycle of pimples and the incessant application of makeup to cover them.

 Since I was never able to completely conceal what I deemed to be ugly imperfections, I wasn’t comfortable being within a few feet of others.
 Why?
 Because I feared they’d notice that my skin wasn’t clear.

 So, makeup actually weakened my self-confidence because I didn’t feel comfortable going out in public without it!

 Today, my perception of myself – not to mention the overall health of my skin – has completely changed.
 Here are just a few of the benefits I experienced when I stopped wearing makeup.

 I know this may sound surprising, but it’s true.
 Before I took a break from makeup, I didn’t fully realize how absolutely dependent I was on it.